How Long Does Vape Juice Last?

 As you can see, there is a lot to think about with e-liquids, but once you get the general gist, it’s actually quite simple.
 A 10ml bottle of nicotine e-liquid will always have a two-year expiry date.
 After those two years are up, it’s advised to buy another and not use it but it will not do any damage to try.
 Providing it looks and smells okay, give it a try and see for yourself.

-E-liquids are not designed to last longer than this period and will naturally degrade over time.
+E-liquids and Nic Salt E-liquids are not designed to last longer than this period and will naturally degrade over time.
 Therefore, it’s best to use within the date as soon as possible for maximum freshness and to ensure the level of nicotine is at its highest to achieve the desired effect.

 If you plan on vaping a 10ml bottle of nicotine (there are different levels from 3mg up to 20mg), the higher the strength, should ideally mean it lasts a bit longer, provided you were not a chain smoker in the past.